Blaise-93/build-a-playing-game-1/README.md

 $ npm start
 ````

-Head over to https://vitejs.dev/ to learn more about using vite

 # Scrimba Course
 the project aim is to build a game app whereby either a wizard wins or orc wins and/or the both dies with a progress health bar.
 It has other functionality btw.